storefront-x/storefront-x/docs/guide/cookbook.md

 ## How to use generating concept

-Sometimes you might wish for your concept to generate a single file which re-exports all the files inside concept directories as single object.
-This is useful for example if you want some file to import all the concept files at once.
+Sometimes, you might wish for your concept to generate a single file which re-exports all the files inside concept directories as a single object.
+This is useful, for example, if you want some file to import all the concept files at once.

 > `my-module/concepts/PaymentMethods.js`